 Many rubber brushes remove enough hair that you can use these on their own.
-They also work really well when used with other tools as your groom your Husky.
+They also work really well when used with other tools while grooming.
 That way, you can use different tools that remove mats or tangles but largely work with a rubber brush for de-shedding.
 Not only are they effective, but they can also give your pup a massage as you work.

 Grooming gloves have become more popular lately.
 They are a great way to sweep up loose hair as you groom your dog.
 Gloves allow you to reach spots too awkward for a brush to reach.
-These gloves work well when used with any style of brush as you groom your Husky.
+These gloves work well when used with any style of brush.
 They are also easier to hold and are comfortable to wear.

 Slicker brushes are the gold standard for grooming dogs.
 These simple brushes have bristles made from delicate wires.
 The length of the bristles can vary from one brand to another.
 Some are purposefully cut longer, which suits the coat of a Husky far better than those designed for short-haired dogs.

 Many of these de-shedding tools work best on dry fur.
-Recommendations suggest that you groom your Husky 1-2 times each week for 10-20 minutes in each session.
-These tools also stimulate the skin and encourage natural oil production in your Husky’s skin and fur.
+Recommendations suggest that you groom Huskies 1-2 times each week for 10-20 minutes in each session.
+These tools also stimulate the skin and encourage natural oil production in their skin and fur.

 Bristle brushes may not be the best brush for Husky owners who want to get deep into their pets’ thick fur to remove hair.
 But these tools have value during the grooming process and can effectively remove debris.
 They also leave your dog’s coat shinier and smoother than other brushes.
-Bristle brushes are useful during the final steps of grooming your Husky.
+Bristle brushes are useful during the final steps of grooming.

-These brushes also help distribute the oils that your Husky has on their skin and fur, while gently removing dead hair and dander in the process.
-You can’t use this type of brush for the entire process of grooming your Husky.
+These brushes also help distribute the oils that Huskies have on their skin and fur, while gently removing dead hair and dander in the process.
+You can’t use this type of brush for the entire process of grooming.
 But this brush style has uses in hard-to-reach areas.
 Bristle brushes are also gentle on the skin, and many Huskies enjoy these brushes for their massage-like feel.

 Hertzko Slicker Brush